huooong/Genome-Assembly-and-QC/README.md

 ## Workflow Overview
 The pipeline performs the following steps:

-1. **Basic statistics on raw FASTQ reads**
+**1.0.
+Basic statistics on raw FASTQ reads**
-   - Generate basic sequencing statistics such as read counts, total bases, and average read length of each sample.
+   - Generate basic sequencing statistics for each samples, including:
+      - Read counts,
+      - Total bases,
+      - Average read length.

-2. **Quality assessment using NanoPlot**
+**2.1.
+Quality assessment of raw reads using NanoPlot**
-   - Gives summary statistics and plots describing the quality of input data prior to analysis.
+   - Provides summary statistics and visualisations describing the quality of unfiltered reads.
-   - Plots that are generated, include:
+   - Generated plots include:
-      - Weighted and non-weighted histogram of read lengths.
+      - Weighted and non-weighted histogram of read lengths,
-      - Length vs. Quality scatter plot.
+      - Length vs. Quality scatter plot,
       - Yield by length plot.

+**2.2.
+Quality assessment of filtered reads using NanoPlot**
+   - Runs NanoPlot on Filtlong-filtered reads to evaluate quality after filtering.

-3. **Read filtering using Filtlong**
+**3.0.
+Read filtering using Filtlong**
-   - Filter raw reads based on quality and length thresholds to improve assembly quality.
+   - Filters raw Nanopore reads to improve downstream assembly quality using the following parameters:
-      - Minimum read length: 500 and 1000 bp.
+      - Minimum read length: **1000 bp**,
-      - Keep top 95% and 90% highest-quality reads.
+      - Keep top **90%** highest-quality reads,
-      - Remove bases until only the best quality 500 Mbp remain.
+      - Trim bases until only the best **500 Mbp** remain.

-4. **Genome assembly with Flye**
+**4.0.
+Genome assembly with Flye**
-   - Using filtered Nanopore reads.
+   - Assembles genomes from filtered Nanopore reads using the following parameters:
-   - Genome size set to 5 Mb.
-   - Threads set to 4.
+      - Estimated genome size: **5 Mb**.
+      - Threads: **4**.

-5. **Polishing assemblies using Racon and Medaka**
+**5.1 Polishing assemblies using Racon**
+   - Performs iterative polishing (**3 iterations**) consisting of:
       - Mapping reads with minimap2.
-   - Racon polishing (number of iterations can be changed)
+      - Polishing with Racon.

+**5.2 Final polish using Medaka**
-   - Medaka (final polishing step)
+   - Refines assemblies using Medaka with the model:
+      - `r1041_e82_400bps_hac_v5.0.0`

-6. **Assembly quality assessment with QUAST**
+**6.0.
+Assembly quality assessment with QUAST**

-7. **MultiQT**
+   - Evaluates assembly statistics including N50, genome size, misassemblies, and GC content.

+**7.0.
+Assessment of completeness and contamination with CheckM2**
+   - Estimates genome completeness and contamination to assess assembly quality and reliability.

+**8.0.
+MultiQT**
+   - Combines key results and quality metrics from multiple tools into a single, interactive HTML report.

 ---
+## Directories
+### Project Structure
+This project is organised to streamline the processing and analysis of sequencing data.

+The main project directory is called `P7`.
+Within `P7`, there is a `Data` directory containing all raw FASTQ files (`*.fastq.gz`) generated from Oxford Nanopore sequencing.

+The fastq.gz files are named `PBI54877.barcodeX.fastq.gz`, where X = 17-36, corresponding to 20 individual samples.

+### Output Organisation
+All analysis results are stored inside a folder called `Results`.
+This directory contains subfolders for each step of the pipeline:
+   - Filtered/
+   - NanoPlot/
+   - NanoPlot_filtered/
+   - Assembly/
+   - Racon/
+   - Medaka/
+   - QUAST/
+   - CheckM2/
+   - MultiQT/

+Each of these subfolders contains one directory per sample, following the same naming scheme as the input files.

+---

 ## Setup and How to Run the Pipeline

-1. Download the script.
+1. Download/copy the script.

-3. Make the script executable.
+2. Make the script executable.
 Before running a script for the first time, execute the following code:
 ```bash
 chmod +x file_name.sh